kuhumcst/texton/administration.md

 Part of the code in toolsprog.bra is dedicated to the registration of tools.
 The administrative interface for registration of tools is in the upper part of [http://localhost/texton/admin/](http://localhost/texton/admin.html).
 (This is in a local setting, e.g. a development machine.)
 You can register new tools, change the metadata of existing ones and generate a PHP wrapper for a tool that extracts all the HTTP parameters that the tool needs.

-There are many metadata related files, but the only ones that are affected by the web based GUI are /opt/texton/BASE/meta/tooladm and /opt/texton/BASE/meta/toolprop.
+There are many metadata related files, but the only ones that are affected by the web based GUI are '/opt/texton/BASE/meta/tooladm' and '/opt/texton/BASE/meta/toolprop'.
-In the folder /opt/texton/BASE/meta/ and its subfolders are a number of files that contain the data with which drop down lists are filled in the GUI.
+In the folder '/opt/texton/BASE/meta/' and its subfolders are a number of files that contain the data with which drop down lists are filled in the GUI.
 If you think a value is missing in a dropdown list, then the corresponding metadata file has to be edited manually.

 To be able to add or change metadata in the web GUI, you need to know the password.
-Per default, the password is a zero length ('blank') string.
+Per default, the password is a zero length ("blank") string.
 For instances of Text Tonsorium that are visible to other people than you alone, you must set a good password.
-How to do that is described in texton-Java/README.md.
+How to do that is described in 'texton-Java/README.md'.

 A second requirement for entering the registration web GUI is that you provide an email address.
 If you want to edit existing metadata, then the email address must be the same as that recorded in the metadata.